ActianCorp/actian-code-samples/jdbc/database_procedure/README.md

 ## Example JDBC program that calls a database procedure and receives results

-### Use existing Actian demonstration database or create a new database
+### Use existing Actian demonstration database or an alternate database

 #### Actian demonstration database